 Your mortgage company is only concerned with protecting their asset.
 Let’s say you own a home that is worth $300,000, but you only owe $50,000 to the mortgage company.
 Your mortgage company will only require you to purchase $50,000 in insurance coverage.
 Obviously, $50,000 in insurance is a lot less expensive than $300,000, but what if you have a total loss?
 You will only receive a check for $50,000 and it goes straight to the bank – nothing for you!

 Choosing “Actual Cash Value” over “Replacement Cost” Coverage

 When you experience a loss, Actual Cash Value will only provide you reimbursement for the “book value” of the item.
 In many cases an old couch, table, or computer is worth next to nothing so you would receive next to nothing.
-If you select “Replacement Cost,” you will be given a brand new replacement of that item without any deduction for depreciation.
+If you select “Replacement Cost,” you will be given the amount paid to replace property or personal belongings without any deduction for depreciation.